JuliaGeometry/GeometricalPredicates.jl/README.md

 gety(mypoint) # -> 1.9
 getz(mypoint) # -> 1.5
 ```
-`Point2D` inherits from `AbstractPoint2D`and `Point3D` inherits from `AbstractPoint3D`.
+`Point2D` is a subtype of `AbstractPoint2D`, and `Point3D` is a subtype of `AbstractPoint3D`.
-You can implement custom point types by inheriting from these abstract types.
+You can implement custom point types by subtyping these abstract types.
 These
 custom point types can be used with the rest of the package:
 ```julia
 type MyCustomPointType <: AbstractPoint2D